Scotland trio drop out of squad to face Turkey

 Last updated on .From the section Scotland

-Che Adams, Kenny McLean and Nathan Patterson have dropped out of Scotland's friendly against Turkey.
+Che Adams, Kenny McLean and Nathan Patterson have dropped out of Scotland's squad for the friendly against Turkey.

 Steve Clarke's group are playing in Diyarbakir on Wednesday after failing to reach the World Cup in Qatar.